-He was joined by S K Sarin, the director of the Institute of Liver and Biliary Science, at the press conference.
+He was joined by S K Sarin, the Institute of Liver and Biliary Science director, at the press conference.

-The four patients who were given plasma therapy have shown improvement in their health condition, respiratory rate and oxygen saturation, Kejriwal said.
+Kejriwal said that the four patients who were given plasma therapy have shown improvement in their health condition, respiratory rate, and oxygen saturation.